pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/convert-incomplete-dates.md

 ## Scenario

-A user wants to transform some text fields that contain some date-time related information to into date typed fields.
-It is always desirable to convert such text fields to date fields to subsequently be able to easily perform date range queries and date sorted ordering.
-Usually this conversion would be achieved using MongoDB's rich set of [Date Expression Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#date-expression-operators).
-However, the specific date-time text values provided are incomplete and don't contain all the information required to determine things like which century the date is for, and which time zone it is for.
-As a result, MongoDB's _out-of-the-box_ date expression operators cannot be used.
+A user wants to transform some text fields that contain some date-time related information into date typed fields.
+It is always desirable to convert such text fields to date fields to subsequently be able to perform date range queries and date sorted ordering easily.
+Usually this conversion would be achieved using MongoDB's rich set of [Date Expression Operators](https://docs.mongodb.com/manual/reference/operator/aggregation/#date-expression-operators) directly.
+However, for this scenario, the specific date-time text values provided are incomplete and don't contain all the information required to determine things like which century the date is for, and which time zone it is for.
+As a result, MongoDB's _out-of-the-box_ date expression operators cannot be used on their own.

-In this example, a collection of _payments_ documents exists, each with a `payment_date` text field which contains strings that look vaguely like date-times, such as `01-JAN-20 01.01.01.123000000` for example, and which need to be converted to proper dates.
+In this example, a collection of _payments_ documents exists, each with a `payment_date` text field which contains strings that look vaguely like date-times, such as `01-JAN-20 01.01.01.123000000` for example.
+These need to be converted to proper dates.
 However as you can see, the field's value doesn't contain all the information required to accurately know the exact date-time this corresponds to (these values may have originated from a baldy exported dump from a relational database, for example, and have then just been imported into MongoDB as-is).
 The missing date-time information in these text fields is:
  * The specific __century__ (1900s?, 2000s, other?)
  * The specific __time-zone__ (GMT?, IST?, PST?, other?)
  * The specific __language__ that the three letter month abbreviation is in (is 'JAN' in French? in English? other?)